+Hi Students!
 My Name is George.
-I am excited to help you learn more about math.
+I am excited to help you learn more about SAT, ACT, and math courses.
 I believe that you have everything you need to do well.
 I am only here to guide you!
 Together, we will help you to do your best!
 I look forward to meeting you!

 Education & Certification

 Graduate Degree: Massachusetts Institute of Technology - Masters, Urban Studies

 My teaching philosophy is patience builds confidence.
 With patience, all students can build confidence.
 I think teachers need to be patient to help students build their confidence.

 What might you do in a typical first session with a student?